openhab/openhab-addons/bundles/org.openhab.binding.siemenshvac/README.md

 - Consult the different parameters of your system, like temperature, current heating mode, water temperature, and many more.
 - Modify the functioning mode of your device: temperature set point, heating mode, and others.

-OZW672 gateway support many different languages (about 16).
+The OZW672 gateway supports many different languages (about 16).
-The binding should work ok with all language choice, but is currently test more thoroughly for French and English language.
+The binding should work with all language choices, but is currently tested more thoroughly with French and English as configured language.
-If you use other language, and find some issues, you can report them on the OpenHab forum.
+If you use another language, and find some issues, you can report them on the openHAB forum.

 ## Discovery